Project Management Office

 Managing a Project

 All projects are unique and take on different forms that present many degrees of uncertainty.
-Managing these projects dictate that organizations divide them into manageable pieces called project phases.
+Managing these projects dictates that organizations divide them into manageable pieces called project phases.
 Collectively, these phases are known as the project life cycle.
-The project life cycle is divided into four project phases that are listed below:
+The project life cycle is divided into five project phases that are listed below:

 Need IT Support?